• Home

 Insider’s tip: After snacking your way through the market, make your way up the hill where you’ll see the entrance to the Great Nature Theater Ecological Area.
 It’s a lovely area scattered with windmills and loads of cool photo ops.

-Stroll Along the Qingjing Skywalk
+Wander along the Qingjing Skywalk

 One of the best attractions in Cingjing is the stunning 1.68km sky bridge which also happens to be the highest elevated skywalk in Taiwan.

-The pathway runs along Highway 14a and offers exquisite scenery of the Nantou mountains, Lushan hot spring Village, and Cingjing’s pastures with grazing sheep, cattle, and horses.
+The pathway runs along Highway 14a and offers exquisite scenery of the Nantou mountains, Lushan hot spring Village, and lovely pastures with grazing sheep, cattle, and horses.
 It’s an easy stroll offering so many different vantage points that you’ll never be bored!

 There are several entry points, but you can access the skywalk near Cingjing Castle if you entered at the northern gate.
 Alternatively, enter at the Green Green Grassland southern gate right in front of the hawker stands or at the Guanshan Pasture station near the 487-Steps Trail.